-We, and certain of our directors and executive officers, have agreed with the underwriters that, subject to limited exceptions, for a period of 60 days after the date of this prospectus supplement, neither we nor such directors and executive officers will offer, sell, contract to sell, hedge or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock without the prior written consent of UBS Securities LLC.
-At any time and without public notice, the representative may in its sole discretion release all or some of the securities subject to these restrictions.
+In connection with our offering that was completed on September 12, 2007, we, and certain of our directors and executive officers, agreed with the underwriters of that offering that, subject to limited exceptions (including the filing of a shelf registration statement), for the period beginning on September 6, 2007 through November 5, 2007, neither we nor such directors and executive officers will offer, sell, contract to sell, hedge or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock without the prior written consent of UBS Securities LLC and Deutsche Bank Securities Inc. with respect to us, and of UBS Securities LLC with respect to such directors and executive officers.
+These restrictions will remain in effect following this offering.
+At any time and without public notice, UBS Securities LLC and Deutsche Bank Securities Inc. may in their discretion release all or some of the securities subject to these restrictions.